Accenture/mercury/benchmark/README.md

 ## Event system abstraction

-You may notice that Figure 9 and Figure 10 have similar setup with the exception that the client-server mode uses a Kafka event system.
+You may notice that Figures 1 and 2 have similar setup with the exception that the client-server mode uses a Kafka event system.

 Under the hood, the event system is encapsulated so that the user functions do not need to deal with